International Pathology Day celebrates 50 years of matching organ donors with recipients

 To mark International Pathology Day on 13 November, RCPI Faculty of Pathology held a special event at No 6 Kildare Street.

-In her opening address, faculty dean Prof Mary Keogan introduced the event as a 50th anniversary celebration of the state’s first immunogenetics and histopathology lab, allowing for organ donors to be tested and matched with compatible recipients.
+In her opening address, Faculty Dean Prof Mary Keogan introduced the event as a 50th anniversary celebration of the state’s first Histocompatibility & Immunogenetics laboratory, allowing for organ donors to be tested and matched with compatible recipients.

 Dr Henry also discussed renal transplantation in relation to research showing a 265% expansion in in-centre dialysis – a treatment said to be associated with a low quality of life.
 “We’d like to get to a stage where somebody in end-stage renal failure can go for a planned transplantation rather than dialysis,” he said, referencing the creation of a new nephrologist role in Beaumont Hospital to help reconcile the demands on dialysis treatments.